Hi! I'm Tim Parish, the 'kite nut' behind this website.

-Take this chance to save $$$ and time, rather than spending what all the books are worth individually.
+Save $$$ and time, rather than spending what all the e-books are worth individually.

-The MBK Book Bundle is made available as separate links, one for each book.
+The MBK Book Bundle is made available as separate links, one for each e-book.
 No installing, no extracting, just PDF files going straight to your hard drive.

-Also, you can skip any book you already have, which means you spend less time downloading.
+Also, you can skip any e-book you already have, which means you spend less time downloading.

 " 30+ years ago, I tried making a kite using the 'instructions' in a free kite-safety booklet.
 What a disappointment for a young boy.